withuno/identity/cli/README.md

     verify     Verify a signature on a message
 ```

-To dive in, jsut add a subcommand:
+To dive in, add a subcommand:

 ```
 $ uno help seed
 uno-seed
-Generate an uno identity
+Generate an uno identity.
+An identity seed is 32 bytes of entropy.
+The base64 encoding of the entropy is written to standard out.

 USAGE:
     uno seed